February 22, 2025

 OUR HISTORY

-The 7th Annual Micronesian Youth Summit (MYS) as a part of the Hawaii-based Navigating Success movement to empower Pacific Islander youth in local high schools in Hawaii facilitated by WAO, Micronesian Connections at UH Manoa, CPIS, and other community partners.
+The 7th Annual Micronesian Youth Summit (MYS) is planned and led by the MYS 2025 Planning Committee comprising of youth leaders, community partners, and members of the WAO Team.
+MYS is grounded in Hawaii-based Navigating Success movement to empower Pacific Islander youth in local high schools in Hawaii facilitated by WAO, Micronesian Connections at UH Manoa, CPIS, and other community partners.
 It was held at the UH Manoa Ballroom for 3 years before the sheer number of participants was too many for the venue.
 With generous funding from community partners, MYS was moved to its current location of the Hawai’i Convention Center.
 The goal is to support the success of Micronesian youth in high school to navigate success through college, career, community, and solidarity readiness.

 The We Are Oceania unity song was composed by UH Hilo students dedicated to the tradition of our oceanic unity as one Pacific People.
 Read more